 - They cannot be windshield-mounted in California and Minnesota, which pretty much eliminates everything except models that can be hardwired into your car

 Short of these restrictions, the best radar detectors can save you from expensive speeding tickets.
-To help you stay out of traffic court, here are six stellar picks to help you run from the gun, thwart the speed traps, and keep your lead foot from crushing your driving record, your checkbook, and your insurance rate:
+To help you stay out of traffic court, here are nine stellar picks to help you run from the gun, thwart the speed traps, and keep your lead foot from crushing your driving record, your checkbook, and your insurance rate.

 1. Uniden R7